shockch4rge/java-android-bitjam/README.md

 # BitJam
-A music player incorporating basic Java functionalities and features with a highly object-oriented structure, for Android devices.
-Requires an internet connection.
+A music player incorporating basic/intermediate Java functionalities with a highly object-oriented structure for Android devices.

 # Features
 1. Google sign-in system (no email logged)